 Here’s how the dynamic caller ID works on CallHub

-- Our system will go through all the contacts in your phonebook and determine the different states they belong to (by analyzing their area codes).
+- Our system will go through all the contacts in your contact list and determine the different states they belong to (by analyzing their area codes).

 - It will then rent numbers for each state prioritizing cities in the following order: